UN

 By ECLJ1684336155515

-To conclude, the Texas decision allows to put forward and confirm what pro-life associations and doctors were working on who affirmed the dangers of chemical abortions.
-Although France does not have a legal system equivalent to that of the US, this decision is a tremendous win for the protection of women and unborn life and should be emulated.
+Finally, the decision of Judge Kacsmaryk highlights and confirms what the pro-life associations were working on, as well as the many American health professionals who affirmed the dangers of the substances used during medical abortions.
+Although France does not have a legal system equivalent to that of the United States, this decision constitutes a legitimate step forward for the protection of women and future newborns from which France should draw inspiration.

 _______